aslamhus/WordpressHMR/README.md

 ### How does it work?

 This package uses the assets you define in the `assets.json` file to generate the necessary webpack configuration to build your assets.
-In development, each asset is enqueued dynamically with using a path to a proxy development server.
-When you make changes to your assets, webpack will automatically rebuild your assets and the browser will refresh to reflect the changes.
+In development, each asset is enqueued dynamically using a path to a proxy development server.
+When you make changes to your assets, webpack will provide hot updates without requiring a reload (unless you change javascript).
 In production, the assets are statically enqueued with the correct path to your theme directory in an efficient and Wordpress compliant manner.

 #### Styles